Article updated 2018

 More often than not, a loving, devoted and amazing man in another woman’s life will cause jealousy on fire in some other women.

-More often than not, even if a feminine woman is single, other women will hate her, for no reason other than the fact that this woman has something that they feel is out of reach for them; true, radiant femininity and consequently, beauty!
+More often than not, even if a feminine woman is single, other women will hate her, for no reason other than the fact that this woman has something that they feel is out of reach for them; true, radiant femininity and consequently, beautiful!
 Which is the ultimate attractor of masculinity.
 Every woman can achieve true femininity, but not every woman does.
 In fact, women who are jealous are often not even really aware of what this other woman has that she doesn’t.
 All she knows is that she wants what she’s got, deep down.

 Feminine women attract male attention.
 Feminine women can have the pick of the bunch, and yes, feminine women CAN have it all.
 Because true femininity is radiant and gives love.
 It is love and it is a force for life.
 Feminine energy is adored by men who are masculine at their core (most men), and regardless of her looks, a woman like this may still get the pick of the bunch.